matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

 Doesn’t exactly look as expected.
-Only direct child items of the grid container will align with the grid.
-In our example, the `h2` and the `ul` but we want all the `li` to fill cells in the grid.
+The thing is, only direct child items of the grid container will align with the grid.
+In our example, the `h2` and the `ul` but we want all the `li` elements to fill cells in the grid.

 Okay, let’s try to fix that.

 ### Solution #1: Flattening the document structure.